Is Brie Safe During Pregnancy? (Updated 2026 Guide)

 Can I eat baked brie while pregnant?

-Yes, baked brie is safe during pregnancy regardless of whether the original cheese was pasteurized.
-Heating brie to 165°F or until it's steaming hot and fully melted kills any listeria bacteria that might be present.
-Baked brie dishes where the cheese is bubbly throughout are perfectly safe to enjoy.
-This makes baked brie a worry free option for pregnant women who want to enjoy soft cheese.
+Yes, baked brie is safe to eat during pregnancy regardless of whether the original cheese was pasteurized.
+Heating brie to 165°F (74°C) kills listeria bacteria.
+When brie is baked until melted and steaming hot throughout, it's considered safe for pregnant women.
+This makes baked brie appetizers and recipes a worry free option during pregnancy.

 How Do We Score Products for Pregnancy Safety?